neumino/neumino.github.io/movies.md

-### Borg vs McEnroe
+### Leatherface
-*Released on 2017-09-15, vote average 8*
+*Released on 2017-09-14, vote average 7*

-Borg/McEnroe is a film about one of the world&#39;s greatest icons Björn Borg and his biggest rival, the young and talented John McEnroe and their legendary duel during the 1980&#39;s Wimbledon tournament.
-It&#39;s a story about two men that became legends and the price they had to pay.
+A young nurse is kidnapped by a group of violent teens who escape from a mental hospital and take her on the road trip from hell.
+Pursued by an equally deranged lawman out for revenge, one of these teens is destined for tragedy and horrors that will destroy his mind, molding him into the monster we now call Leatherface.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RTfD1_-lEMg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wt8wybR4sfk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>